oh-just-another/diagram/packages/state/README.md

 ## Design notes

-- **The machine manages gesture state, not scene state.** Selection and shapes reside in `Editor` (or your equivalent).
+- **The machine owns gesture state, not scene state.** Selection and elements live in `Editor` (or your own equivalent).
 Emit events describe intent; the host applies it.
 This makes the machine snapshot-testable and replayable.
-- **Clicks vs drags via threshold.** A press turns into a drag once the pointer moves `DRAG_THRESHOLD` (4 px) from the press origin.
-Below the threshold, `POINTER_UP` results in a click effect determined by `interpretPressEnd` (SELECT_REPLACE / SELECT_CLEAR).
+- **Clicks vs drags via threshold.** A press becomes a drag once the pointer travels `DRAG_THRESHOLD` (4 px) from the press origin.
+Below the threshold, `POINTER_UP` yields a click effect derived via `interpretPressEnd` (SELECT_REPLACE / SELECT_CLEAR).
-- **Hit-test order:** handles of currently-selected shapes take precedence over shape body hits.
-This aligns with how every editor behaves — once a shape is selected, clicking its handle resizes rather than re-selects.
+- **Hit-test order:** handles of currently-selected elements win over element body hits.
+This matches how every editor feels — once an element is selected, clicking its handle resizes rather than re-selects.
-- **Handles are screen-sized.** `hitHandle` divides the tolerance by viewport zoom so handles remain 8 × 8 CSS px regardless of zoom level.
+- **Handles are screen-sized.** `hitHandle` divides the tolerance by viewport zoom so handles stay 8 × 8 CSS px regardless of zoom level.
 - **DOM listeners are pointer-events** (`pointerdown` / `move` / `up` / `cancel`) with `setPointerCapture`.
-Touch and mouse use a single path; no separate touch handlers.
+Touch and mouse share a single path; no separate touch handlers.